craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. A `while(true)` loop was getting prematurely optimized in binder, causing an assert failure in flow node grouping.
+That's now fixed with `alwaysAddFlowToConditionNode` in binder - `_caxnc-whileLoop-0040` now passes with this fix.
+All `_caxnc-` tests passing.

 0. Switch `devExpectStringEnable` is back on. `sourceFileMrState.mrState.loopGroupToProcessLoopStateMap`, working properly.
 None of the existing tests result types were changed.